opencast/opencast/docs/guides/admin/docs/index.md

 Further Documentation
 ---------------------

-In addition to this official documentation, further guides and tips can be found in the on the mailing lists, the IRC channel and at the regular meetings.
+In addition to this official documentation, further guides and tips can be found in the mailing lists, the IRC channel, and at the regular meetings.